FleshO/Roblox-Scripts/README.md

 # Roblox-Scripts
-This is where I put all of my short and long scripts!
-With directions!
+All of my scripts go into here!